This position has now been filled but thank you for your interest

-- we have lots of devops things, including deployment automation, for servers around the world; sysadmin and shell scripting ftw.
+- We have lots of devops things, including deployment automation for servers around the world; sysadmin and shell scripting ftw.

-- we’ll like you more if you can combine programming and UI/UX; we try to avoid silos, I prefer working with people who can solve an interesting computational problem and put together a good GUI to hide the computation from the humans.
+- We’ll like you more if you can combine programming and UI/UX; we try to avoid silos, I prefer working with people who can solve an interesting computational problem and put together a good GUI to hide the computation from the humans.
 Being a photoshop guru is not essential though.

 Could be full-time, part-time or freelance scenario.
 There’s a bunch of things to get done right now.
 They’re usually interesting.
 There’ll probably be some more things to do after that.
 Sound interesting?
 Send a cover letter and your CV to firstname.lastname@example.org.
 We don’t place too much faith in CVs, the covering letter is really what we look at.
 If we like the look of yours we’ll get you in for a standard hiring interview.
 No applications will be accepted via recruitment companies.